mdunisch/lololodash/exercises/3_in_every_case/problem.md

 ````

 ##Your mission##
-You get a list of european towns with population (millions):
+You receive a list of european towns with population (millions):
 ````javascript
 { Hamburg: { population: 1.698 },
   Strasbourg: { population: 0.272 },